IMsumitkumar/python-basics-QnA/Functions.md

 In summary, the `__repr__` method is used to define a string representation of an instance of a class that is used for debugging.
 This method is called when the built-in `repr()` function is used on an instance of the class or when the instance is displayed in the interactive interpreter.
 It should return a string that, when passed to the built-in `eval()` function, would recreate the instance as closely as possible.
 If the `__repr__` method is not defined for a class, Python will call the `__str__` method instead, if it's defined, otherwise, it will use the default representation of the class, which is the class name and the memory address of the instance.

-### How do you use the "del" method to define cleanup code for a class?
+### Q: How do you use the "del" method to define cleanup code for a class?

 In Python, the `__del__` method is a special method that is called when an instance of a class is about to be deleted.
 This method can be used to define cleanup code for a class, such as releasing resources or closing connections.